jhl0204/Springboard-Data-Science-Career-Coursework/README.md

+_______
+### Brief Project Descriptions:

-### Data Wrangling
+#### Data Wrangling

-**Basic JSON exercises:** This simple exercise demonstrates ability to work with JSON files.
+**Basic JSON exercise:** This simple exercise demonstrates ability to work with JSON files.
 The dataset comes from the ***2013 World Bank data*** on projects funded by the World Bank and is in a JSON file format.
 I also fill in missing values using a lookup table.
 Data wrangling reveals that *China, Indonesia, and Vietnam* had the most projects funded by the World Bank in 2013.
 The most popular project themes were *Environment and natural resources management, Rural development, and Human development.*

 **Basic SQL:** This project demonstrates ability to write simple SQL scripts to join, manipulate, and extract data from three tables in **country clubhouse** data.
 The SQL database is hosted on a separate Springboard server and the scripts are written in response to the specific questions provided by Springboard.